openshift/console/frontend/packages/console-dynamic-plugin-sdk/upgrade-PatternFly.md

 ## Console 4.15

-All plugins that target OpenShift Console 4.15 should upgrade to PatternFly 5.x to take advantage of [PatternFly dynamic modules][console-pf-dynamic-modules].
+Plugins that only target OpenShift Console 4.15 and newer should upgrade to PatternFly 5.x to take advantage of [PatternFly dynamic modules][console-pf-dynamic-modules].

 Any PatternFly related code should be imported via the corresponding package index: